Why did you choose to study Sustainable Cities?

 "I did do an internship.
 Actually, I did two internships.
 My first internship was a 5 month internship at the Water Department of the Municipality of Rotterdam in the 3rd semester.
 I enjoyed experiencing how it was to work fulltime and how a governmental organisation functions.
 The Municipality of Rotterdam is a very large and complicated organisation with highly specified functions and working areas."

-View from the office in Rotterdam
+The office in Rotterdam

 "My second internship was a 3.5 month internship at Waternet in Amsterdam.
 I did this internship in the 4th semester, as part of my thesis.
 The organisation allowed me to spend the whole internship conducting research and writing my thesis.
 This was a perfect match, because they 'provided' the information and knowledge I needed (I conducted several interviews).
 I do recommend students to do an internship, because it makes the step from being a student to a fulltime employee easier and most of all, it is essential for your professional network and potential job offers."